Merit Systems Protection Board

 However, retaliation won’t be found if the agency demonstrates by clear and convincing evidence that it would have taken the same personnel action in the absence of the whistleblowing.
 This is determined by: whether the agency had legitimate reasons for the personnel action; the existence and strength of any motive to retaliate on the part of the agency officials who were involved in the decision to take the personnel action; and any evidence that the agency takes similar personnel actions against employees who are not whistleblowers but who are otherwise similarly situated.

-Mandatory Discipline—Under P.L..
-115-73 of 2017, mandatory discipline applies to management officials who are found—by the head of the agency, an administrative law judge, the MSPB, the Special Counsel, a federal judge, or the Inspector General of the agency—to have taken a retaliatory personnel action as described above against employee who made a protected disclosure.
+Mandatory Discipline—P.L.
+115-73 of 2017 required discipline of management officials who are found—by the head of the agency, an administrative law judge, the MSPB, the Special Counsel, a federal judge, or the Inspector General of the agency—to have taken a retaliatory personnel action as described above against employee who made a protected disclosure.
 For a first offense, discipline must range between a three-day suspension and removal; for a second offense, removal is required.
 The period for notice and opportunity to respond is shortened to 14 days.
 Once the action is effective, standard appeal rights apply.
+Rules to put those requirements into effect had been proposed but not finalized as of the publication of this edition of the Federal Employees Almanac.

 Monitoring of Communications—Under Office of Special Counsel memos to agencies of June 20, 2012 and February 1, 2018, agencies must assure that their policies regarding monitoring of communications including e-mails, computer files, or conversations do not interfere with or dissuade employees from whistleblowing.
 Deliberate targeting by an agency of an employee’s submission or draft submissions to the OSC or an inspector general, or deliberate monitoring of communications between the employee and the OSC or IG in response to such a submission by the employee, could lead to a determination that the agency has retaliated against the employee for making a protected disclosure.
 The same applies to disclosures to agency leadership, to officials outside their chain of command, to Congress, or to the media.